Updated on May 17th, 2022 by Aristofanis Papadatos

 As dividends are paramount for income-oriented investors, most investors in this category will reject the stock.
 However, the rest of investors should not dismiss the stock solely for the absence of a dividend.
 When a business has tremendous growth potential, management should focus exclusively on investing in the business in the best possible way and not be distracted with a meaningless dividend.

-The pandemic has temporarily disrupted the multi-year growth trajectory of Uber this year but the company is recovering at a fast clip, after the initial shock in its business.
+The pandemic temporarily disrupted the multi-year growth trajectory of Uber in 2020 but the company is recovering at a fast clip, after the initial shock in its business.
 As its monthly active consumers comprise only 2% of the population in the countries where Uber is present, the company has immense growth potential ahead.

 On the other hand, Uber is still very far from becoming profitable.
 Even if it becomes profitable after many years, it will still need to invest heavily in its business, given the competition in its markets and the early stage of the secular trend of consumers shifting away from car ownership.
 As a result, investors should not expect a dividend from Uber for several more years.